A-Archives-and-Forks/luckygametools.github.io/README_en.md

 Please pay attention when using it：

-1.LuckygameTools uses the hid. dll file in the Steam directory.
-If it conflicts with other library tools, it is necessary to back up the hid. dll file

-2.After opening the program, it prompts for installation.
+1.After opening the program, it prompts for installation.
 If it keeps prompting for initialization, it should be due to domestic network issues.
 Restarting the program twice should work properly

-3.When the game information is not fully loaded during initial use, you can try refreshing the taskbar
+2.When the game information is not fully loaded during initial use, you can try refreshing the taskbar

-4.If there is a prompt of "waiting to go online" all the time, you can turn off other accelerators and try again (this software comes with Steam acceleration function, tips, right-click ->run as administrator)
+3.If there is a prompt of "waiting to go online" all the time, you can turn off other accelerators and try again (this software comes with Steam acceleration function, tips, right-click ->run as administrator)

 <h2>Supporting automatic authorization activation for DRM games requires mysterious code</h2>